10 things you should never put in a dishwasher

 7. Non-stick pans

-Non-stick pans can be a godsend in the kitchen – I love them for cooking risotto – but they must be washed carefully to preserve their special coating.
-While some brands can be placed in a dishwasher, such as Calphalon, Tefal and GreenPan, others are best washed by hand – it all depends on the coating.
+Non-stick pans can be a godsend in the kitchen but they must be washed carefully to preserve their special coating.
+While some brands, such as Calphalon, Tefal and GreenPan, can be placed in a dishwasher, others are best washed by hand – it all depends on the coating.

 We recommend checking the manufacturer’s instructions before putting your new nonstick pan in the dishwasher.
 Any non-stick pan with a PTFE coating should be washed by hand, as a dishwasher’s harsh detergents can cause the coating to break down and deteriorate.